btken88/blog/flexbox/flexboxBasics.md

 ### What is Flexbox

-The CSS Flexible Box Layout (AKA Flexbox) was released with CSS3 as a way to solve many of the problems developers had with the previously existing contstraints on element positioning.
+The CSS Flexible Box Layout (AKA Flexbox) was released with CSS3 as a way to solve many of the problems developers had with the previously existing constraints on element positioning.
 Flexbox allows us to create flex containers, place other elements inside, and then dynamically adjust the layout of each container's children elements, also known as flex items.
 Containers and their children move and resize responsively to adapt to different display sizes as well as different page renderings.

 ### Important Terminology

 - **Flex Container** – This is the parent element which holds flex items
   - ``display: flex`` - Creates a block style flex container
-  - ``dixplay: inline-flex`` - Creates an inline-block style flex container
+  - ``display: inline-flex`` - Creates an inline-block style flex container
 - **Flex Item** – All direct children of a flex container.
 Note that flex items can be flex containers themselves, containing other flex elements.
 - **Flex-direction** – Sets the **main flex axis** display style
   - ``row, column, row-reverse, column-reverse``